Maldives: Administrative divisions

-The Maldives has twenty-six natural atolls and few island groups on isolated reefs, all of which have been divided into twenty-one administrative divisions (17 administrative atolls and cities of Malé, Addu, Fuvahmulah and Kulhudhuffushi).
+Maldives has twenty-six natural atolls and few island groups on isolated reefs, all of which have been divided into twenty-one administrative divisions (17 administrative atolls and cities of Malé, Addu, Fuvahmulah, Thinadhoo, and Kulhudhuffushi).

 Each atoll is administered by an elected Atoll Council.
 The islands are administered by an elected Island Council.

 In addition to a name, every administrative division is identified by the Maldivian code letters, such as "Haa Alif" for Thiladhunmati Uthuruburi (Thiladhunmathi North); and by a Latin code letter.
 The first corresponds to the geographical Maldivian name of the atoll; the second is a code adopted for convenience.
-As there are certain islands in different atolls that have the same name, for administrative purposes this code is quoted before the name of the island, for example: Baa Funadhoo, Kaafu Funadhoo, Gaafu-Alifu Funadhoo.
+As certain islands in different atolls have the same name, for administrative purposes this code is quoted before the name of the island, for example: Baa Funadhoo, Kaafu Funadhoo, Gaafu-Alifu Funadhoo.
 Since most atolls have very long geographical names it is also used whenever the long name is inconvenient, for example in the atoll website names.

-The introduction of code-letter names has been a source of much puzzlement and misunderstandings, especially among foreigners.
-Many people have come to think that the code-letter of the administrative atoll is its new name and that it has replaced its geographical name.
+The introduction of code-letter names has been a source of much puzzlement and misunderstanding, especially among foreigners.
+Many people have come to think that the code letter of the administrative atoll is its new name and that it has replaced its geographical name.
 Under such circumstances, it is hard to know which is the correct name to use.

 Economy

-Historically, the Maldives provided enormous quantities of cowry shells, an international currency of the early ages.
+Historically, Maldives provided enormous quantities of cowry shells, an international currency of the early ages.
 From the 2nd century CE, the islands were known as the 'Money Isles' by the Arabs.
-Monetaria moneta were used for centuries as a currency in Africa, and huge amounts of Maldivian cowries were introduced into Africa by western nations during the period of slave trade.
-The cowry is now the symbol of the Maldives Monetary Authority.
+Monetaria moneta was used for centuries as a currency in Africa, and huge amounts of Maldivian cowries were introduced into Africa by western nations during the period of slave trade.
+The cowry is now the symbol of Maldives Monetary Authority.

-In the early 1970s, the Maldives was one of the world's 20 poorest countries, with a population of 100,000.
+In the early 1970s and 1980s, Maldives was one of the world's 20 poorest countries, with a population of 100,000.
 The economy at the time was largely dependent on fisheries and trading local goods such as coir rope, ambergris (Maavaharu), and coco de mer (Tavakkaashi) with neighbouring countries and East Asian countries.

 The Maldivian government began a largely successful economic reform programme in the 1980s, initiated by lifting import quotas and giving more opportunities to the private sector.
-At the time tourism sector which would play a significant role in the nation's development was at its infant stage.
+At that time, the tourism sector was in its infant stage but would later play a significant role in the nation's development.
 Agriculture and manufacturing continue to play lesser roles in the economy, constrained by the limited availability of cultivable land and the shortage of domestic labour.